Jarins/Solder-Paste-Dispenser-with-DCMotor/README.md

 but even that is partially possible - it has not been tested

-CAD files are designed in SolidWorks preview here: https://grabcad.com/library/3d-printed-solder-paste-dispenser-1
+CAD files are designed in SolidWorks, preview here: https://grabcad.com/library/3d-printed-solder-paste-dispenser-1

 ![Pic3](images/SolderPasteMotor.PNG)